WHO WE ARE

+Julie has been interviewed and quoted by the Pharmacoeconomics Prix Galien supplement, has been a member of the DIA’s Canadian & North American Programme Steering Committee.
 La Presse asked her to write a full-page article in the Editorial section regarding drug development costs (April 2002).
-She has published many publications and posters with the Montréal Economic Institute, Québec Pharmacie, the Journal of Medical Economics, the Drug Information Association (DIA) and others.
+She has published many papers and posters with the Journal of Medical Economics, the Montréal Economic Institute, Québec Pharmacie, the Drug Information Association (DIA) and other journals/events.

 Attention regarding the relationship between costs and efficacy of life sciences is relatively recent.
 The urgent need for health outcomes research was highlighted in the early 80s.
 Considering the spiraling escalating rise in healthcare costs, the demand for a more rational allocations of life science products and services has never been more crucial.
 For instance, 4 decades ago, physicians only had to choose among available interventions by referring to clinical endpoints (safety and efficacy); sales representatives would inform physicians on a given product and expect them to prescribe and adopt it.

 Whether they like it or not, healthcare professionals must now also examine costs, as governments, hospitals and private third party payers are striving to optimize care to patients subject to their existing budgets.
 A product has no longer to be safe and efficacious; it must also be efficient.
 On the other side, the struggle of generating a positive return on investment for healthcare products and services has never been more challenging.

-Since healthcare professionals, payers, policymakersand producers of healthcare technologies are often faced with the difficult task of assessing the value of a new product or justifying the addition of a new clinical service, either costs, effectiveness or market size is often the only factor considered.
+Since healthcare professionals, payers, policymakers and producers of healthcare technologies are often faced with the difficult task of assessing the value of a new product or justifying the addition of a new clinical service, either costs, effectiveness or market size is often the only factor considered.

 No matter how wealthy the economy of a nation is and how strong its economic system is, there will never be unlimited resources to satisfy the society’s needs.
 Policymakers, consumers, producers of healthcare technologies, payers and all other individuals and groups involved in the economy must make hard choices about how to allocate resources.